tomasc/mongoid_traffic/README.md

 ### User Agent

-Optionally, you can pass 'User-Agent' header string to the logger:
+Optionally, you can pass 'User-Agent' string to the logger:

 ```Ruby
 Mongoid::TrafficLogger.log(user_agent: user_agent_string)